amabdelmongy/dashboard/ReadMe.txt

 ### Problem Description

 A simple ticketing system.
 It consists of a frontend only.
-In the frontend, anonymous people can submit new tickets for the IT Support Team and logged in employees can view and edit committed tickets.
+Anonymous people can submit new tickets for the IT Support Team and logged in employees can view and edit committed tickets.

 The application have the following functionalities:
   - **Submit new Ticket**